MeNiks/GCM/README.md

 Ex- https://console.developers.google.com/apis/credentials?project=api-project-119235637721311

 1) Use in Code for CommonUtilities.SENDER_ID
+CommonUtilities.SENDER_ID = 119235637721311

-2) Then register app in api keys
+2) Then register app in api keys with sha1 and package name

 3) Google Cloud Messaging API [ON this]